ICRAR/shark/doc/hdf5_properties/galaxies.rst

 * ``velocity_y``: peculiar velocity component y of galaxy [km/s].
 In the case of type 2 galaxies, the velocity is generated to randomly sample the velocity dispersion of a NFW halo with the concentration of the halo the galaxy lives in.
 * ``velocity_z``: peculiar velocity component z of galaxy [km/s].
 In the case of type 2 galaxies, the velocity is generated to randomly sample the velocity dispersion of a NFW halo with the concentration of the halo the galaxy lives in.
 * ``vmax_subhalo``: Maximum circular velocity of this galaxy [km/s]
-* ``vvir_hosthalo``: Virial velocity of the dark matter halo in which this galaxy resides [km/s].
+* ``vvir_hosthalo``: Virial velocity of the dark matter host halo in which this galaxy resides [km/s].
+* ``vvir_subhalo``: Virial velocity of the dark matter subhalo in which this galaxy resides [km/s].
 In the case of type 2 satellites, this corresponds to the virial velocity its subhalo had before disappearing from the subhalo catalogs.

 ``global``